 - Then mix shrimp into the batter ensuring it's fully coated.

 - In a large heavy bottomed pan, heat vegetable oil or any neutral oil on medium high heat until you reach 350 degrees F with a digital instant read cooking thermometer.
-Or place a wooden spoon into the hot oil and if you see bubbles rapidly forming, your oil is hot enough.
+Or insert a wooden spoon into the hot oil and look for rapid bubbles.
 Lower battered shrimp into the hot oil away from you.
 Fry in small batches, about 3-4 pieces per batch.
-Do not overcrowd the pan.

 - Drizzle 2 teaspoon of excess batter on top of each piece of shrimp, flip it over and let this fry for 1 minute or until crispy.
 Then drizzle another 2 teaspoon of batter, flip over and fry for another 1 minute or until it's crispy.

-- Remove with tongs or a slotted spoon and transfer to a wire rack or paper towel baking sheet to allow excess oil to drip off.
-Too much oil in the coating causes for soggy tempura.
+- Remove fried shrimp with tongs or a slotted spoon and transfer to a wire rack or paper towel baking sheet to allow excess oil to drip off.
 Repeat for the remaining shrimp.

 - In a small bowl, combine sauce ingredients together and serve with tempura.